Dal student and team win first place in global pitch competition for unique approach to wildfire mitigation

 Dal student Alejandro Quezada, far left, stands with his teammates — (l-r) Carol Lin, Zara Horton, Maggie Rodwell, and Elsa Markst — upon receiving first place at the UNITE 2030 Changemakers Summit last month.
 (Submitted photo)

-Dalhousie student Alejandro Alejandro led his team of fellow innovators to first place at a global competition with their pitch to recuce the risk of wildfires through the development of a community co-op.
+Dalhousie student Alejandro Alejandro led his team of fellow innovators to first place at a global competition with a pitch to reduce the risk of wildfires through the development of a community co-op.

-The environmental science master's student notes his team's success at this year's UNITE 2030 Changemakers Summit in New York City last month had a lot to do with his team's multicultural background.
+Alejandro, who is doing his Master's through the Department of Engineering at the Faculty of Agriculture, notes his team's success at this year's UNITE 2030 Changemakers Summit in New York City last month had a lot to do with the mulitcultural makeup of the group.

 “You can see a problem from one perspective, but for someone in another country, that problem could be seen differently,” says Alejandro.